Warped Tour: Reception and controversies

 Yes.
 Everyday.
 We are a pro choice band.
 A tent telling young women what to do with their body has no place here.

 On June 26, 2017, a video surfaced that showed the punk rock band The Dickies verbally abusing a crowd member after protests against the band, including signs that said "Our teenage girls don't need to be subjected to derogatory jokes by a disgusting old man" and "Punk isn't predatory" took place.
-While Lyman initially said that the band was no longer on the Warped Tour roster, he released a statement on 1 July that said the band had not been kicked off of the tour and that the altercation was between the band's frontman, Leonard Graves Phillips, and a member of the touring party.
+While Lyman initially said that the band was no longer on the Warped Tour roster, he released a statement on 1 July that said the band had not been kicked off the tour and that the altercation was between the band's frontman, Leonard Graves Phillips, and a member of the touring party.

 I thought it was time to put the facts out since I have watched false information floating around.
-A video has been circulating of a confrontation between Leonard from the Dickies and a Fan.
-Fact- it was not a Fan, but a member of the touring party.
-The member of the touring party was standing next to the PA with a sign protesting some of the things they found offensive about the bands jokes, and props on stage.
+A video has been circulating of a confrontation between Leonard from the Dickies and a fan.
+Fact – it was not a fan, but a member of the touring party.
+The member of the touring party was standing next to the PA with a sign protesting some of the things they found offensive about the band's jokes, and props on stage.
 During one of the last songs they went towards the barricade and directed the sign at the band.
 After a verbal barrage from Leonard, the member of the touring party threw the sign at Leonard, and left the area.
 I do not condone verbal or physical violence, whatsoever.
 The Dickies, last day of the tour was that Sunday, which had always been scheduled.
 These are the facts of what took place and this is why I ask anyone who has an issue with anyone else on tour, to come sit under my tent with me and express their views diplomatically.
-On this years tour we have many people who may not agree with each other, but as humans we should be able to express our points of view in a civil manner.
+On this year's tour we have many people who may not agree with each other, but as humans we should be able to express our points of view in a civil manner.
 If we have any hope to progress as a society, communication will be key in moving forward.